roadsnail/Pi-ve/README.md

 The command **sudo systemctl status mosquitto**  should return something similar to the above.
 If not, then the prime suspect will almost certainly be a problem with options in the Mosquitto configuration file.

+An extremely useful and highly recommended tool for checking Mosquitto is MQTT Explorer from Thomas Nordquist and is available for all major software platforms - [Link](http://mqtt-explorer.com/)

 #### The Zigbee2MQTT Service Status